Abbott government: Media relations

-Conservative 2GB radio commentators Alan Jones, Ray Hadley and Andrew Bolt criticised Turnbull's challenge to Abbott.
-In the 7 months following his taking of the Liberal leadership, Turnbull conducted 17 interviews at the ABC, and boycotted 2GB Radio.
+Conservative 2 GB radio commentators Alan Jones, Ray Hadley and Andrew Bolt criticised Turnbull's challenge to Abbott.
+In the 7 months following his taking of the Liberal leadership, Turnbull conducted 17 interviews at the ABC, and boycotted 2 GB Radio.

 Environment

-Following its election in 2013, the Abbott Government created a new Department of the Environment, with Greg Hunt as Minister for the Environment.
+Following its election in 2013, the Abbott government created a new Department of the Environment, with Greg Hunt as Minister for the Environment.
 Hunt, a former Fulbright scholar, and human rights and development activist with the United Nations, had held the Shadow portfolio under successive Liberal leaders.
 In relation to climate change policy, Abbott had campaigned strongly against the Labor government's system of carbon pricing, and promised a "Direct Action Plan" for carbon emissions reduction.
-His government abolished the Gillard Government's carbon tax, but committed Australia to continuing to reduce greenhouse gasses at the Paris Agreement conference.
+His government abolished the Gillard government's carbon tax, but committed Australia to continuing to reduce greenhouse gasses at the Paris Agreement conference.

 Climate Change

 On the eve of the 2013 election, Abbott outlined his stance on climate policy in an interview on the ABC TV Insiders program:

-After taking office in September 2013, Minister Hunt abolished the Gillard Government advisory Climate Commission, stating that this move formed "part of the Coalition's plans to streamline government processes and avoid duplication of services" and that the Department of the Environment would take on its role.
+After taking office in September 2013, Minister Hunt abolished the Gillard government advisory Climate Commission, stating that this move formed "part of the Coalition's plans to streamline government processes and avoid duplication of services" and that the Department of the Environment would take on its role.

-The Abbott Government announced a "Direct Action Plan" on climate change, with an overall goal to reduce Australia's emission to 5% below 2000 levels by the year 2020.
+The Abbott government announced a "Direct Action Plan" on climate change, with an overall goal to reduce Australia's emission to 5% below 2000 levels by the year 2020.
 In April 2014, the government released a White Paper on its plan, centred around a multi billion dollar Emissions Reduction Fund (ERF) designed to provide financial incentives to carbon emitters to reduce their emissions.
 The ERF was established to support a range of carbon abatement programs, including vegetation management, energy efficiency and transport.